ilzd/motion-control/README.md

 # motion-control
-Python application to create and use your webcam as a way to control your games.
+Python application to create and customize controls that use your webcam as a way to play your games.